 The Razer Naga Pro is an amazing mouse for MMO gaming.
 It's a wireless version of the Razer Naga Trinity with minor aesthetic changes.
 It comes with hot-swappable side panels that have two, six, or 12 buttons, and all buttons are programmable, including the scroll wheel's up/down and left/right inputs.
 It's well-made, and the virgin grade PFTE feet provide a smooth gliding experience.
-It has incredibly low click latency, and the sensor has a wide CPI range, but its performance can be inconsistent due to the high CPI variation.
+It has incredibly low click latency and an extremely consistent and accurate sensor.
 People with medium or large-sized hands should feel comfortable using it, but it may be too big for small hands with any grip type.

 The Razer Naga Pro is excellent for office use.
 It feels well-made, and it's very comfortable to use if you have a medium or large-sized hand.
 There are a ton of buttons you can program to help with your workflow, including the left/right tilt on the scroll wheel.
 Sadly, the scroll wheel can't be unlocked for infinite scrolling.